Peartree railway station: History

 The station was opened on 2 June 1890 and originally named Pear Tree and Normanton.
 The opening of the station opened up the area between it and Normanton Barracks for development.
 The plots of 333 square yards were advertised as "suitable for workmen's dwellings or small villas".
 The initial service provided by the Midland Railway was eleven trains each day to and from Derby.

 A branch line to Melbourne diverged from the main line at Melbourne Junction immediately south of the station.
 This branch had been wholly closed to passenger traffic by 1930, and the diminished importance of Pear Tree and Normanton station as a result contributed to its closure on 4 March 1968.

-On 4 October 1976, the branch line was partially reopened as far as Sinfin in order to transport workers to and from the Rolls-Royce plant there.
+On 4 October 1976, the branch line was partially reopened as far as Sinfin in order to transport workers to and from the Rolls-Royce plant there, with services running through to Matlock.
 As a result, the station was reopened and renamed Peartree.
 Whereas Sinfin North was within Rolls-Royce's property and hence accessible only to employees, Peartree and Sinfin Central had public access.
 Although the Sinfin branch was closed to passengers in 1998, Peartree has remained open as a result of its location on the main line.
 Despite this, main line services rarely stop here and the station is little used by passengers.